-DAC requirements for ION, IMB and IE students
+DAC requirements for ION, IMB and IE2 students

 - 1. The DAC consists of five members, one of whom is the student's dissertation advisor.
-At least four out of the five DAC members must be tenure-track faculty members . - 2.
+At least four out of the five DAC members must be tenure-track faculty members.
+A student may request approval for an expert from industry or other company/organization outside academia to serve as a committee member. - 2.
 At least three DAC members must be full or associate members of the student's institute. - 3.
 At least two members must be in the Biology Department. - 4.
 One member must be from outside the Biology Department, but on the UO campus (this is the Institutional Representative, also known as the "outside member").
-The dissertation advisor cannot serve as the Institutional Rep. See "Dissertation Committee Policy" on the Graduate School website for the current policy on the Institutional Rep. - 5.
-At least four members must be on the UO campus. - 6.
-Any non-UO faculty member or non-faculty professional must be approved by the department, CAS, and the Graduate School before they can serve on the committee.
+The dissertation advisor cannot serve as the Institutional Representative.
+See "Dissertation Committee Policy" on the Graduate School website for the current policy on the Institutional Representative. - 5.
+At least four members must be on the UO campus.

+- 6. Any non-UO faculty member or non-faculty professional must be approved by the department, CAS, and the Graduate School before they can serve on the committee.
 The Graduate Program Assistant will submit the request. - 7.
-The student will choose one member to chair the committee; the chair must be in the Biology Department and a full or associate member of the student's institute, but cannot be the dissertation advisor.
-Exceptions to the institute member requirement must be approved by the GAC rep for the student's institute.
+The student will choose one member to chair the committee; the chair must be in the Biology Department and a full or associate member of the student's Institute, but cannot be the dissertation advisor.
+Exceptions to the Institute member requirement must be approved by the GAC rep for the student's Institute.
 The chair will prepare reports of the annual DAC meetings.